Customer area

 In these cases, adopting a PLM system helps structure the product lifecycle.

-With an approach like SolidRules, it is possible to introduce PLM gradually, without disrupting the existing organization.
+With an approach like SolidRules, it is possible to introduce PLM gradually, without disrupting the existing organisation.

-Does PLM integrate with ERP and CAD systems?
+• Does PLM integrate with ERP and CAD?

-Yes, a PLM system is designed to integrate with ERP and CAD systems.
+Yes, a PLM system is designed to integrate with both ERP and CAD systems.

 This integration is essential to avoid data duplication and inconsistencies.